MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 ## Passing parameter to cloud flow

-In a cloud flow, you can define input parameters of type **Text**, **Boolean**, and **Number**.
+In a cloud flow, you can define input parameters of type **Text**, **Boolean**, **File** and **Number**.
 The parameter name you define in the request body should match the parameter name defined in the cloud flow trigger.

 >[!IMPORTANT]
-> You must pass the request parameters in the same order they are defined in the cloud flow.
+> You must pass the request parameters name as defined in the cloud flow.

 ### Sample JavaScript to call a flow